bruston/urlseg/README.md

 Expands a list of urls into their individual uri elements.
+Takes input from stdin.

 So: https://www.example.com/foo/bar/baz.js